 There is yet another benefit of her independence.
 Because she does not work for the defender, she can review expert or investigator expense requests of co-defendants in conflict cases that otherwise would have to be presented ex parte to the presiding judge.
 This frees panel attorneys of concerns about revealing defense strategy to the defender (whose office may represent a co-defendant), while also providing a degree of relief from the concerns about revealing strategy to the court.

-56 defender office.
+&lt;sup>54 The District of Oregon, for example, spells out its delegation of authority in broad strokes in its CJA plan: "In accordance with and subject to the provisions of this Plan and further orders of the Court, authority to administer the Criminal Justice Act is assigned and delegated to the Federal Public Defender."
+We had no reports of actual instances of conflict stemming from administrative functions performed in a defender office.
 Not only did most respondents agree that the danger is solely in the appearance of conflict, they agreed that this is not a particularly serious danger in these instances.

-54 The District of Oregon, for example, spells out its delegation of authority in broad strokes in its CJA plan: "In accordance with and subject to the provisions of this Plan and further orders of the Court, authority to administer the Criminal Justice Act is assigned and delegated to the Federal Public Defender."
-55 We had no reports of actual instances of conflict stemming from administrative functions performed in a defender office.
-Not only did most respondents agree that the danger is solely in the appearance of conflict

-56 The supervising attorney submits the request to the presiding judge after her review, with a recommendation, but, generally, she need not forward all of the details of the supporting memorandum or discussion, because the judges have come to rely on her judgment.
+&lt;sup>56 The supervising attorney submits the request to the presiding judge after her review, with a recommendation, but, generally, she need not forward all of the details of the supporting memorandum or discussion, because the judges have come to rely on her judgment.